-Killed in the line of duty | 2 Georgia communities mourn 2 fallen law enforcement officers who died within hours of each other
+2 Georgia communities mourn 2 fallen law enforcement officers who died within hours of each other

 Henry County

-There's currently a $60,000 reward for information leading to the arrest of Jordan Jackson in the case.
-The 22-year-old was identified as a suspect in connection with the shooting.
-Police said Jackson could be driving a 2016 white Honda Civic with Georgia license plate RXF0384.
-He is described as being 5-feet 8-inches tall and weighing around 165 pounds.
+Jordan Jackson, who is accused of killing Desai, was found in Riverdale on Tuesday.
+Police also said Jackson was found with a self-inflicted gunshot wound and is dead.

+Clayton County Police said several agencies, including Henry County Sheriff's Office, Georgia State Patrol, and U.S. Marshals responded to the location just before 8 p.m.

-Charges in this case have been upgraded to murder, according to Scandrett.
+Charges in this case have been upgraded to murder, according to authorities.
 They are following numerous leads.

-Scandrett said in the news conference Tuesday they wouldn't spare expenses or manpower to find Jackson and bring justice in the case.
+New photos were released Tuesday of Jordan from Desai's body camera just moments before he was shot.

 Jackson County